 Content Marketing KPIs: Setting SMART Goals for B2B Teams

-Updated: 13 hours ago
+Updated: 5 days ago

 Without clear, measurable goals, content marketing drifts.
 Teams produce content in abundance without understanding what success looks like.
 Budget gets allocated without clear justification.
 Performance goes unmeasured because the organization never defined what they’re actually trying to achieve.

 I’ve seen this pattern at companies of every size.
-The marketing team creates a steady stream of blog posts, whitepapers, and webinars—and when leadership asks “what’s the ROI?” the room goes quiet.
+The marketing team creates a steady stream of blog posts, whitepapers, and webinars.
+And when leadership asks “what’s the ROI?” the room goes quiet.
 The problem usually isn’t that the content is bad.
 It’s that nobody established the content marketing KPIs that would connect effort to outcomes.

-The fix is setting SMART goals—Specific, Measurable, Achievable, Relevant, and Time-bound—for your content program.
+The fix is setting SMART goals (Specific, Measurable, Achievable, Relevant, and Time-bound) for your content program.
 This guide covers how to build a KPI framework that spans the full funnel, set content marketing goals your team can actually execute against, and connect content performance to the revenue metrics your leadership cares about.

 Why clear content marketing goals matter